-7.02.08: Have standard operating procedures (SOPs) been created for the monitoring process(es) of the preventive controls, including those in plan or chart format (e.g., process preventive controls)?
+6.02.07: Have standard operating procedures (SOPs) been created for the monitoring process(es) of the CCPs, which would include how to carry out the monitoring activities?

-Total compliance (5 points): Clear and simple standard operating instructions (SOPs) should be written for each preventive control monitoring process(es).
-These SOPs should expand the preventive control monitoring activities in detail in the form of work instructions, and match what is written in the preventive control plan.
+Total compliance (5 points): Clear and simple standard operating instructions (SOPs) should be written for each CCP monitoring process(es).
+These SOPs should expand the CCP monitoring activities in detail in the form of work instructions, and match what is written in the HACCP plan.
 These SOPs can be used for training and as reference tools.

-Single/isolated instance(s) of errors and omissions within the preventive control SOPs.
+• Single/isolated instance(s) of errors and omissions within the CCP SOPs.